AmitKapilaCodeIns/tennis-club/README.md

 #### As a keen player, I want to find clear information about upcoming events and pricing, so I can plan my visit within my budget and time constraints.

 -   The events section displays pricing for events using the provided rate information.
--   It also clearly display student discount information with the pricing for events.
+-   It also clearly displays student discount information with the pricing for events.

 ---

 ## Features

-The website is comprised of 4 pages, two of which are accessible from the navigation menu (Home, Coaching, Membership).
+The website comprises 4 pages, two of which are accessible from the navigation menu (Home, Coaching, Membership).
 The last one is a button that opens a membership inquiry form.

 #### All pages on the website have